Monsurat-Onabajo/Monsurat-Onabajo/README.md

 - I am currently a Women Techmaker Ambassador and I am interested in collaborating with you to preach the women can thrive in tech gospel.
 - I am interested in Data Science and Machine Learning roles
 - I am looking to collaborate on Data Science, Research or open source Projects
-- Fun fact about me: I am also a technical writer and you can read all my stories [here](https://onabajomonsurat.hashnode.dev)
+- Fun fact about me: I write blogs and sometimes, I explain a project I am working and you can read all my stories [here](https://onabajomonsurat.hashnode.dev)

 <h2>Connect with me</h3>